WikipediaBrown/SFSymbolsKit/README.md

 ## Test

 Run `command+u` to run the unit tests.
 Test are run automatically for all pull requests.
+When running tests locally, be sure to be using `iOS 17.2` or later.
+Some symbols are not included in earlier builds.

 ## Versioning